startnine/start9-api/README.md

 ## Dependencies and Frameworks
 - .NET Framework 4.0
 	- Official builds of Start9.Api are built with .NET Framework 4.0.
 However, you may want to retarget it to be able to access newer introduced in later versions of .NET.
-However, you may want to recompile any dependants to use the same framework version.
+However, you may want to recompile any dependents to use the same framework version.
 - WPF related assemblies (PresentationFramework, etc.)
 	- These assemblies make Start9 incompatible with .NET Core and other non-Microsoft .NET implementations.
 - System.Windows.Forms